 The Sequoia sempervirens – scientific name for the redwood – are also some of the most ancient trees on the planet, with branches covered in moss and ferns.
 There are plenty of trails to enjoy walking through the vast forests, which make for good days out, but to really soak up what the park has to offer it boasts campgrounds and backcountry sites for overnight stays in this heavy-hitter of nature.

-16. Grand Teton (Wyoming) Where to Stay
+16. Grand Teton (Wyoming) Find Hotels

 Grand Teton in the Rocky Mountains is a wild wilderness of 12 peaks sculpted throughout the ages by glaciers.
 This includes, of course, the Grand Teton itself, which stands at an impressive 13,775 feet above sea level.